kauri-io/Content/IPFS 101/Installing.md

 ### Pinning

-As we talked about earlier, content on your node only stays there for a short period of time.
+As we talked about earlier, content on your node stays there for a short period of time.
 Pinning allows you to tell IPFS what you want to keep around for an extend period of time.

 Using the file we created earlier, we're going to pin it.

   `$ ipfs pin add QmYBmnUzkvvLxPksYUBGHy2sqbvwskLQw5gK6whxHGcsa8`

-Once pinned, it will stay on your node and not be collected with the garbage command.
+Once pinned, it will stay on our node.
 Lets see what happens when we try to garbage collect it.

   `$ ipfs repo gc`
   `$ ipfs cat QmYBmnUzkvvLxPksYUBGHy2sqbvwskLQw5gK6whxHGcsa8`
   `hello world 1`

-Your file stayed on your node even after we garbage collected everything.
+The file couldn't be collected because it was pinned to our node.

-Note: `$ ipfs repo gc` allows you to clean your node of all the files you were hosting.
+Note: `$ ipfs repo gc` allows you to clean your node of all files you're hosting.

 ### To Remove a Pin